shopsys/shopsys/project-base/storefront/graphql/docs/schema.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-Last name of the contact person for delivery (required when differentDeliveryAddress is true)
+Last name of the contact person for delivery (required when differentDeliveryAddress is true and deliveryAddressUuid is null)

 </td>
 </tr>